Ambondrona School is a school located in Ambohitrinindriana Village and founded by Faly Rafieferana to help meet the needs of the local people.

 Ambondrona School is located in Ambohitrinindriana Village, about 20 kms from the capital Antananarivo.
 It was founded by Faly Rafieferana in 2002 to meet the needs of the local people.
-The school was started with his own three children, and by 2006 had grown to 96 pupils.
-By 2012, it had grown to over 200 pupils and now Faly is very much in demand as a speaker at conferences on the subject of education in Madagascar.
+By 2012, ten years into the school's growth, Faly has acquired over 200 pupils.
+Now Faly is very much in demand as a speaker at conferences on the subject of education in Madagascar.

 The Mission House have supported the school for many years, with recent projects including a new refectory building, water wells and washing facilities.
 These were funded mostly by the pupils from Abbot’s Hill Independent School for Girls in Hemel Hempstead, UK.
 The girls have undertaken an excellent fundraising effort, converting their academic Community Development knowledge into practical end results.